JEJodesty/dsp/statistics/4-2-random_dist.md

 [Think Stats Chapter 4 Exercise 2](http://greenteapress.com/thinkstats2/html/thinkstats2005.html#toc41) (a random distribution)

-* Answer: The distribution is uniform.
+* Problem: Generate 1000 numbers using random.random plot the PMF and CDF.
+Is the distribution is uniform?

 * Code:
 ```